Appendix: The Heresy of Dr. Belcher’s “Self-Maledictory Oath”.

 It was a curse, plain and simple, used both by the LORD and by men.

 [This interpretation (the self-Maledictory oath) is opposed also by the venerable Keil and Delitzsch commentary.
-(Note: while I concur with their opposition to this error, they came to the right conclusion for what I view as the wrong reason.)
+(Note: while I concur with their opposition to this error, they came to the right conclusion for what I view as the wrong reason, as I cite below.)

 From K&D, V1, p137, Gen 15.7-11: